hvox/ira/readme.md

 # IRA format

 ### What is it for?
-IRA is a binary format for storing images as bytecode of compact virtual machine.
+IRA is a binary file format for storing images as bytecode of a compact virtual machine.
 When you open a file in this format the virtual machine executes the code inside the file and visualizes the result of the execution.
 This format is theoretically more optimal than any other in terms of file size,